stefanbaur/grannophone/base_installer/README.md

   - You will need to apply updates to ENV1 as well, but hopefully, due to the minimal installation there, updates should occur way less frequently than in the other two environments.

 # Customization
-The script ''base-install.sh'' already contains a rudimentary mechanism to apply further customizations during the installation.
+The script ''base_install.sh'' already contains a rudimentary mechanism to apply further customizations during the installation.
 However, it still needs further work.
 At the moment, there is no way to install a package or run a command only in ENV2 or ENV3.
 This still needs some more work.
 However, you can give it a try by creating a file named custom-install.sh that starts with a ''#!/bin/bash'' header and contains all the commands you wish to run once during the patching/setup phase.

 To activate this script, run the following commands, with the removable media connected to your computer, and from within the directory where you saved custom-install.sh:
 ''sudo mount /dev/disk/by-label/rootfs /media''